 - Pinch of cayenne pepper

-- Optional: Smidgen of shredded organic mozzarella cheese
+- Optional: Smidgen of shredded organic sharp cheddar

 - Heat oil in a heavy 3-quart saucepan over medium heat.
 Add the onion and a pinch of salt; sauté for 5 minutes, or until onion is softened.
 Add the garlic and gingerroot, and sauté an additional 2 minutes.